ChASE-library/ChASE/README.md

 **5 examples are available** in folder [examples](https://github.com/ChASE-library/ChASE/tree/master/examples):

-0. The example [1_hello_world](https://github.com/ChASE-library/ChASE/tree/master/examples/1_hello_world) constructs a simple Clement matrix and find a given number of its eigenpairs.
+1. The example [1_hello_world](https://github.com/ChASE-library/ChASE/tree/master/examples/1_hello_world) constructs a simple Clement matrix and find a given number of its eigenpairs.

-1. The example [1_sequence_eigenproblems](https://github.com/ChASE-library/ChASE/tree/master/examples/1_sequence_eigenproblems) illustrates how ChASE can be used to solve a sequence of eigenproblems. (⚠️**To be included**).
 2. The example [2_input_output](https://github.com/ChASE-library/ChASE/tree/master/examples/2_input_output) provides the configuration of parameters of ChASE from command line (supported by Boost); the parallel I/O which loads the local matrices into the computing nodes in parallel.
 3. The example [3_installation](https://github.com/ChASE-library/ChASE/tree/master/examples/3_installation) shows the way to link ChASE to other applications.
 4. The example [4_interface](https://github.com/ChASE-library/ChASE/tree/master/examples/4_interface) shows examples to use the C and Fortran interfaces of ChASE.
+5. The example [5_bse_benchmark](https://github.com/ChASE-library/ChASE/tree/master/examples/5_bse_benchmark) shows the benchmark codes for solving Pseudo-Hermitian eigenprolem.

 ## Developers